mroguljic/PixelCPETemplates/tcad_file_processing/README.md

 500 #Input 2
 ```

 The two outputs are `eplot.out` and `efield.out`.
-The former is used for plotting and the latter for simulation.
+The former can be used for plotting by appending it to `ef_comp2024...` file to use with `tdr.py` in the `LA_trees_processing` module.
+The latter is used for simulation.
 Here we add four lines to the efield file:

 ```
 Dot1_150x100_dj0305d@-475V,3.8T@90d,263K,rh=1.02/0.7,2.5/2.5,100Vdep